There are plenty of decent, thoughtful, and romantic proposal ideas. And lots of dumb ones. Get the pros and cons here.

 If she likes: Nostalgia, kitschy adventure, Chuck-E-Cheese

-Pros: All cynicism aside, it will probably be a lot of fun and she'll probably find it pretty damn charming.
-If you go this route, make sure you make the "clues" incorporate all sorts of personalized references and inside jokes.
-This shows you know her, you get her, and that you're so in love you've spent 17 hours plotting this little Easter egg hunt.
+Pros: All cynicism aside, it will probably be a lot of fun and she’ll find it pretty damn charming.
+If you go this route, make sure the “clues” incorporate all sorts of personalized references and inside jokes.
+This shows you know her, you get her, and that you’re so in love you’ve spent 17 hours plotting this little Easter egg hunt.

 Walk on the Beach